bucs240/program1-template/README.md

 In Program 1, you will expand your anthill to create an ant farm where ants try to survive and build their anthill.
 You will begin with an anthill, and the ants will wander the Antfarm in search of food and rival ants.
 Program 1 will provide you experience with:
 * a simple singly linked list container
 * C++ heap memory management (strategic and extensive use of new and delete)
-* deep copies of stored data, including in copy constructors and assignment operators
+* deep copies of stored data, including copy constructors and assignment operators
 * operator implementation and overloading (including assignment operators, unary operators, binary operators)

 :warning: __This program will be difficult for some of you so please begin early and work on it consistently.
 You can do it and we will help!
 When you finish successfully, you will really understand linked lists, operator overloading, deep vs. shallow copy, and more, guaranteed!__ :warning: